epfl-lasa/obstacleAvoidance_Cpp/HowToUse.md

 * d415.stl and d435.dae have been removed from realsense2_camera/meshes folder to save storage space
 * Qolo_T_CB_Single.stl has been removed from process_depth_img/model_Qolo/meshes folder to save storage space

+---

+If you want to disable the graphical display of gazebo, in /worlds_and_launchers/launch/my_ridgeback.launch, change 'name="gui" default="true"' to 'name="gui" default="false"'

+If you want to load another world, comment the current one in /worlds_and_launchers/launch/my_ridgeback.launch with '<!-- [...] -->' and uncomment the one you want.

+If you want to modify some stuff for the world then look into the /worlds_and_launchers/worlds folder.